Home-Sharing-Team/final-capstone-Project-Back-End/README.md

 - A button for updating general information,
 - A button for deleting the property from the list,
 - And a "Block periods" button for creating blocked periods.
-- If the "Block periods" button is clicked, the page shows a form with tow input fields to enter start and end dates for the block period, and a button to save the new blocked period.
+- If the "Block periods" button is clicked, the page shows a form with tow input fields (or a calendar) to enter start and end dates for the block period, and a button to save the new blocked period.
 After saving the blocked period, the page shows again the list of uploaded properties for this user, which contains a button to navigate to homepage.

-E) In the navbar I can see a button to show the list of all the reservations created by the logged-in user, with the name of the property, reservation Id, and a button to update and a button to delete it.
+E) In the navbar I can see a button to show the list of all the reservations created by the logged-in user, with the name of the property, reservation Id, and a button to delete it.

 ## Entity Relation Diagram:

 <img src="/images/ERD.jpeg" alt="Logo" width="800" height="500">
   </a>

 ### Built With
 This project was built using these technologies.